mschwab56/streembitseed/BUILD.md

 $ node streemio.js
 ```

 Alternatively, start streemio-seed as a background/service process using the pm2 library.
 Edit the pm2start.js file to set the correct home directory.
-Change the pm2start.js at line 35 and line 37, you must define the work directory of streemio-seed.
+Change the pm2start.js at line 35 and line 37, you must define at these lines the work directory of streemio-seed.
 ```bash
 $ node pm2start.js
 ```